-By Harlan Mayer, Principal Broker with Re/Max and Portland Real Estate Agent
+By Harlan Mayer, Principal Broker with Meadows Group and Portland Real Estate Agent

 As the real estate market continues to improve, the focus of selling a home has shifted from struggling to sell a home; to making sure one does not leave money on the table.
 2013 has seen a strong seller’s market so far in Portland, OR, meaning it is a good time to sell a home.